regmi-sijan/cernROOT/README.md

 ```
 Once you have the `outputfile.root` you can either use above method from command lines to interact with the file or you can make
 another macro to interact with it.

+Because Ntuple has very limited use (it can only store **float** variables); we need similar class that should store almost any
+ROOT objects.
+We achieve this with the help of `TTree` class where variables are stored in their separate `branch`.
+Let's write one such
+program named `write_ntuple_to_file_advanced.C`
+This way of writing a code is much better using TTree.